MaryAnneLee/tic-tac-toe/README.md

 ###  Acknowledgments

-A special thanks to peolpe that helped me complete my first portfolio project!
+A special thanks to peolpe that helped me complete my third portfolio project!
 - Martina Terlevic, my Code institute mentor.
 - Paul Thomas O'Riordan for helping out with questions in our Slack class channel.
 - Kera Cudmore, for all the information about the Readme-file.